 Pope condemns abortion as use of 'paid killer'

-VATICAN CITY, Holy See (AFP) — Pope Francis reiterated Saturday that abortion is unacceptable, saying its use amounted to the hiring of a "paid killer."
+VATICAN CITY, Holy See (AFP) — Pope Francis reiterated yesterday that abortion is unacceptable, saying its use amounted to the hiring of a “paid killer”.

-"Is it lawful to eliminate a human lift to resolve a problem?
-It is lawful to hire a paid killer to resolve a problem," Francis asked during a conference at the Vatican on the use of abortion when the unborn child is found to have a serious illness.
+“Is it lawful to eliminate a human lift to resolve a problem.
+Is it lawful to hire a paid killer to resolve a problem?”
+Francis asked during a conference at the Vatican on the use of abortion when the unborn child is found to have a serious illness.

 “No human being can ever be incompatible with life,” he said, adding: “Every child is a gift that changes the history of a family... and this child needs to be welcomed, loved and cared for.”